 - With my second child, I gave her permission to watch the videos more than once.
 So the first day, she’d watch the video and think about it and narrate it.
 The next time, she’d re-watch the video (if she felt she needed to) and then do the worksheet.
-This means that each lesson took one week instead of two.
+This means that each lesson took two weeks instead of one.

 - Hit a wall.

 - This is an oft overlooked part of the process.
 At some point, Visual Latin gets hard.
 In my experience, it’s between Lesson 10 and 20.